-2.5 Resource allocation scheme in the exceptional pool (Item “G” in P2 [X])
+2.5 Resource allocation scheme in the exceptional pool (Item “F” in P2 [X])

 [Issue 5] Is it agreeable that a UE only uses random resource selection in the exceptional pool?

 [Rapp’s remarks] RAN1 did not conclude whether those power-saving resource allocation schemes apply to exceptional pool or not.
 In fact, nearly all exception pool handling has been concluded by RAN2 in both LTE V2X SL or NR SL.
 Therefore, RAN2 needs to make a decision.